openupm/openupm-cli/README.md

 http_proxy="http://127.0.0.1:8080" openupm ...
 ```

-You may need to set both http_proxy and https_proxy environment variables in system-level to [enable Unity work with a proxy](https://forum.unity.com/threads/using-unity-when-behind-a-proxy.69896/).
+You may need to set both http_proxy and https_proxy environment variables at the system-level to [enable Unity work with a proxy](https://forum.unity.com/threads/using-unity-when-behind-a-proxy.69896/).